XOP/css-codeguide/src/md/preprocessors.md

 The latter might be more applicable to colors, since they are tricky to handle and usually require diverse approach.

+Variables can be used to define another variables!
+This may be useful for creating offset- or typographic- system.
+A piece of a good advice will be - keep at simple, avoid complicated calculations.

+One of the best practices of using variables for defining variables will be (no big surprise!) creating color scheme.

 ### Variables maintenance